Project

 If my memory is correct, i guess it doesn't work on AdiIRC

-Updated by Per Amundsen over 6 years ago
+PA Updated by Per Amundsen almost 8 years ago Actions #3

 It doesn't work in mIRC either, this feature was not designed by me.